global-asp/asp-audio/README.md

 ## Languages

-Each subfolder in the main directory contains recordings for a different language, identified by its ISO 639-1/3 code (e.g. `en` for English, `lg` for Luganda).
+Each subfolder in the main directory contains recordings for a different language, identified by its ISO 639-1/3 code (e.g. `fr` for French, `lg` for Luganda).

 A full list of languages covered by this repository and their ISO 639-1/3 codes can be found [here](https://github.com/global-asp/asp-source#languages).